Philipessuman1/visitor-management-system/server/README.md

-# VI-LOG
+# Vi-Log
 Vi-log is web application for the receptionists who have to maintain a bulky and a very-hard-to-maintain record book for all the visitors that visit the company for their various reasons.
 It helps in managing visitors visiting the institution and additionally it allows visitors to check-in or Sign-in digitally which eliminates the tedious registeration and other paperwork which is normally done manually.
-It is really unpleasent and hectic for visitors to fill out forms manually and give details about their visit, to ease the process of registeration and signing-in manually they will be able to Sign-in and Sign-out without stress with the help of the **VI-LOG Web App**.
+It is really unpleasent and hectic for visitors to fill out forms manually and give details about their visit, to ease the process of registeration and signing-in manually they will be able to Sign-in and Sign-out without stress with the help of the **Vi-Log Web App**.
 After visitors or users Sign-In or check-in his/her details they are sent an Email and SMS containing their details and a QR code which can be used on his/her next visit for an easy Sign-in experience where he/she does not have to fill the form all over again.
 However he/she can Sign-in by just showing the QR Code to the camera screen which then fills the form automatically.

 ## Features of Vi-Log Web App.